-Music Celebrations International is pleased to present the Sousa Band Festival in Spring 2021, an exclusive music event that will take place each Spring that historically takes place in the Concert Hall of Washington, D.C.’s John F. Kennedy Center for the Performing Arts.
+Music Celebrations International is pleased to present the Sousa Band Festival, an exclusive music event that will take place each Spring that historically takes place in the Concert Hall at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 Four select concert bands will be featured in performance at this historic concert venue.
 Each band will also take part in a clinic with Colonel Dennis M. Layendecker, University Heritage Chair in Music at George Mason University.
 All participating bands are selected by application process through Music Celebrations.

 The program will emphasize the life and influence of John Philip Sousa, “The March King,” on the American Band movement.
 Participating bands will have the opportunity to visit important Sousa sites in Washington, D.C., including Historic Congressional Cemetery, where he was laid to rest.